 Without proper rest, employee mental health and productivity will suffer.
 Encourage employees to take time off.
 Create the expectation that employees take breaks during the day and stop answering emails by a certain time of the day.

 You can take this a step future by providing more work flexibility.
-Allow employees to work from home more (if they don’t already).
-Allow employees to take mental health days when they need them.
+Allow employees to work from home more (if they don't already), and let employees take mental health days when needed.

 Creating a Culture that Puts Mental Health First